 Essential oils used in aromatherapy have a sophisticated combination of chemical constituents.
 These chemical constituents have different actions on the body (i.e., antibiotic, anti-inflammatory, antidepressant, anti-anxiety, etc.).
 Aromatherapy can be used in sexual health to ease labour pains, menstrual cramps, stimulate arousal, and many other contexts.
-As an aromatherapist, I incorporate this tool into my work as a doula and councelor when applicable.
-I also offer custom blending and aromatherapy products for sexual health here.
+As an aromatherapist, I offer custom blending and aromatherapy products for sexual health.

-Custom blends and custom massage oils can also be purchased outside of my services for $20/10ml bottle.
-Blends can be created for postpartum depression, sexual anxiety, yeast infections, menstrual cramps, increase blood flow, or encourage sexual expression.
+Custom blends and custom massage oils can be purchased outside of therapy services or incorporated.
+Blends can be created for postpartum depression, sexual anxiety, menstrual cramps, increase blood flow, or encourage sexual expression.
 Contact myself directly to create a custom blend: Tynan Rhea (@) gmail .com

 how to use essential oils

 Smelling.
 Essential oils can be diffused into the air to address airborne infections, respiratory conditions, and psychological needs.
 You can also purchase terra cotta pendants or felt necklaces to place a drop of an oil or blend for smelling.

 On the skin.
 Essential oils can also be diluted into a vegetable oil and used on the skin in a bath, cream, lotion, or balm to treat skin that is dry, flakey, inflamed, itchy, oily, or to soothe muscle aches, cramping, cuts, scars, etc. Some practitioners like to combine aromatherapy with massage or acupuncture.
 If a practitioner asks if you’d like aromatherapy incorporated into your treatment, be sure to ask where they received their aromatherapy training and why they feel this will benefit your treatment.